Yale students may choose to take advantage of several special academic programs that supplement and enrich their other coursework in the liberal arts.

-The Center for Language Study (CLS), a unit of the Center for Teaching and Learning, provides resources for students of foreign languages and for language courses.
+The Center for Language Study (CLS) provides resources for students of foreign languages and for language courses.
 The CLS also provides support for nonnative speakers of English through its English Language Program.
 For undergraduates enrolled in a foreign language course, the CLS offers peer tutoring in the target language.
 For students in Yale College the CLS offers specialized language programs such as Directed Independent Language Study (DILS) for the study of languages not taught at Yale, and the Fields program for discipline-specific and advanced language study.
 All language learners at Yale have access to CLS facilities, including its study rooms and multimedia labs.
 For more information see the Center for Language Study Web site.

 Simultaneous Award of the Bachelor's and Master's Degrees

 Yale College students with appropriate qualifications may enroll in courses in the Graduate School of Arts and Sciences.
 Such enrollment requires permission of the course’s instructor and of the director of graduate studies of the department in which the course is offered.